 Robert Hill leads Advanced Nuclear Energy Research and Development within the Nuclear Science and Engineering Division at Argonne National Laboratory.
 He has over twenty five years of experience with research focus on reactor physics, fast reactor core design, plutonium disposition, and waste management.

-Michael Billone is the Irradiation Performance Lead in Argonne National Laboratory’s Applied Materials division.
+Michael Billone is the Irradiation Performance Lead in Argonne National Laboratory’s Nuclear Science and Engineering division.
 He has 40 years of experience in the behavior of metallic and ceramic fuels, and structural materials used in fission and fusion nuclear reactor designs.
 This experience includes modeling the irradiation, thermal and mechanical behavior of these materials in fission and fusion reactor environments.

 Mr. Dickman is a Senior Policy Fellow with Argonne National Laboratory focusing on nuclear energy, non-proliferation, and national security policy.
 For over thirty-five years Mr. Dickman has been involved in the forefront nuclear energy and national security programs in the U.S. and internationally.
 He has held senior managerial positions at the U.S. Nuclear Regulatory Commission and the Department of Energy’s National Nuclear Security Administration.

-Argonne Distinguished Fellow - Program Manager, RRRFR Programs
+Program Manager, RRRFR Programs and Argonne Distinguished Fellow

 Yousry Gohar is an Argonne Distinguished Fellow, Senior Nuclear Engineer, Argonne Program Director, and Russian Research Reactor Fuel Return (RRRFR) Deputy Technical Director for Research and Development.
 He leads research including development and design of fusion and fission reactor components, design and analysis of nuclear systems, accelerator driven systems, nuclear technology development, and nuclear engineering computational methods.